Political Prisoners and Human Rights Imprisonment Of Liberty- Is it a True Democracy

 Generally, Political prisoners refer to that person who has been imprisoned for his negative remarks on the government.
-It clearly means those who oppose or criticize the government of their countries is detained and considered as a political prisoner.
+It clearly means those who oppose or criticize the government of their countries is detained and considered as political prisoner.

 Those persons are arrested because their activities are found contrary to that of the government.
 Though political prisoners are also criminals but their activities are different from the common criminals.
-The political prisoners are involved in a struggle against the ruling party of the government of a country whereas the common criminals commit offenses for their self-motive.
+The political prisoners are involved in a struggle against the ruling party of the government of a country whereas the common criminals commit offences for their self-motive.